Soft Materials Research Lab

 -

-Harsha Maheshwari received the Best Oral Presentation Award from the Royal Society of Chemistry; Journal of Materials Chemistry C, at the 29th International Liquid Crystal Conference, Rio de Janeiro, Brazil.
+Kudos to Harsha Maheshwari for winning the Best Oral Presentation Award from the Royal Society of Chemistry – Journal of Materials Chemistry C at the 29th International Liquid Crystal Conference, Rio de Janeiro 🇧🇷.
+Her impactful presentation left a mark on the international stage!